codinggita/CGxSU_Semester_1/Semester_1/javascript_for_backend(sem_01)/sem_01/01.Variables_And_Data_Types/Assignment.md

 # Assignments: Variables and Data Types in JavaScript

 Use the notes you were given.
-Write all code in a single `.js` file per question or in an online editor (like Replit, CodePen, or JSFiddle).
+Write all code in a single `.js` file per question or in an online editor (like Online Js Compiler, Replit, CodePen, or JSFiddle, OneCompiler).

 ***